 Are you about to propose an argument?
 Before you do, ask your audience what their viewpoint on the topic is first.
 (You can use live polls here too.)

 Take inspiration from our Head of Internal Comms, Silvia, who – before giving a word to our CEO Peter who’d walk us through September highlights – began by using a word cloud to source highlights from the team.

 Live polls are invaluable for collecting real-time input from your audience.
 You can use that input effectively for triggering a discussion.

-For example, during our latest strategy meeting with our Brand team, I really needed to know whether the strategy points I presented to my team make sense and I wanted to build up a discussion around those.
+For example, during our latest strategy meeting with our Brand team, I really needed to know whether the strategy points I presented to my team made sense, and I wanted to build up a discussion around them.

 After each of the three presented areas, I ran a rating poll: “On a scale of 1-6, how important is this area in order to achieve our goals?”

 When votes came in, I commented on the results and whenever there were votes lower than 6, I asked: “Okay, who put 5/4?
 Can you please share your thoughts with us?”

 This really changed the game for me, because I collected some invaluable insights from my colleagues that would otherwise have remained uncovered.
 Very often, people don’t share until you nudge them a little.